Get a FREE Case Review

-Charlotte Road Construction Accident Lawyers
+Charlotte Road Construction Accident Lawyer

 According to the Department of Transportation (DOT), in 2010 there were 87,606 accidents in work zones.
 Though this is a very large number and work sites tend to be clustered areas, only a small percentage resulted in deaths.
 The DOT reported that from the work site accidents in 2010, 30% on the accidents resulted in injury, 69% resulted in property damage alone, and 0.6% resulted in deaths.
 Although the number of deaths is miniscule and the accidents that resulted in injury is also fairly low, this should not lower a driver’s attentiveness when entering a work site.
 The DOT also reports that there is one injury every 14 minutes in construction sites.